Embird Embroidery Software

 Embird Embroidery Software Tutorial

 Note: A newer version of Sfumato Stitch is now available.
-The new Sfumato Stitch is integrated in Digitizing Studio plug-in (version 3.0 and above).
+The new Sfumato Stitch is integrated into the Digitizing Studio plug-in (version 3.0 and above).
 However, you must pay for it if you want to use it.
 In other words, the registration fee for Embird or for Digitizing Tools does not cover the registration of Sfumato Stitch.

-1 - Run Embird and click "Editor" menu to switch to Editor window.
+1 - Run Embird and click the "Editor" menu to switch to the Editor window.

 Picture No. 1